Connect with others who understand.

 While prednisone may be effective in helping manage lupus symptoms, it can also cause side effects, ranging from mild to severe.
 Some of the most common side effects of prednisone include:

-• Weight gain — Prednisone can cause you to hold onto water weight (fluid retention) and increase your appetite, leading to weight gain in some people.
+• Weight gain — Prednisone can cause you to hold on to water weight (fluid retention) and increase your appetite, leading to weight gain in some people.

 • Hair and skin changes — Long-term use of prednisone can cause acne, bruising, and facial hair.